 One of the things testers should be wary of are false positives.
 In the initial stages, it’s easy to manage the false positives, but as the test suite gets bigger and test frequency becomes higher managing false positives becomes a daunting task and in the end, teams tend to give up on test automation.

-Continuous testing in Software Engineering, is a process of testing early, testing often, testing everywhere, and automate.
-The old way of testing was a handoff centric and the software is handed off from one team to another.
+Continuous testing in Software Engineering, is a process of testing early, testing often, testing everywhere, and automating.
+The old way of testing was handoff centric and the software is handed off from one team to another.
 Some of the popular Continuous Testing and Integration tools are Jenkins, Travis, and Selenium.
 Actionable feedback is delivered according to each stage of the delivery pipeline with Continuous Testing.